-For many years now I have been methodically piecing together a documentary film called Beer Pioneers™.
+For many years now I have been methodically piecing together the documentary film titled, Beer Pioneers™.
 This self-produced project began in 1994.
 The film was originally just a half-hour TV pilot to be shot on a shoestring budget.
 Once filming began, the breadth of the subject itself turned the "pilot" into an epic-length feature documentary!
 It certainly wasn't planned that I would still be working on this film for two decades.

 So why would I stick with this subject for so long?